binodbastola007/hatbazzar/README.md

 The project is supossed to have the following features inside the app:

-1)Seller and buyer login page .
+Seller and buyer login page .
 2) Dashboard for both seller and buyer .
 3) Catergories of items and goods.
 4) Intregation of Payment gateway.